ArchitectsRCJV - Ricardo Carvalho & Joana Vilhena Arquitectos

 TeamJoana Vilhena, Ricardo Carvalho, José Maria Rhodes Sérgio, José Roque, Francisco Costa and SebastiãoTaquenho

-From the architect.
+Text description provided by the architects.
 The Modernisation Project for the Sebastião da Gama School is based on improving the school and its relationship with the city of Setúbal.
 This process includes both exterior and interior areas.
 The basis of all public spaces, and particularly schools, is about the balanced relationship between both.
 This relationship is responsible for the memory of the first collectively shareable areas in a community.
 The project orders, rearranges and locates not only the programme and circulations but also the design of the outside area.

 The starting point for the project is the setting – both symbolically and functionally – of an exterior central space, which regularises and completes the area where people circulate, creating a paving plan that is perceptible as the centre of the school.
 The structural presence of Learning Street (in line with the School Network programme) was interpreted as a way of intercepting all areas of the school, reacting to the succession of interior and exterior, covered and open spaces, finishing off an area of student and teacher activity easily perceptible as a distributive scheme.

 For this system to become intelligible and effective, the creation of the new building (which contains the library, multi-use room, copy room, café and outdoor playing field) between the main class building and the gymnasium was very important.
 This aims to be the logical conclusion of a system that is today considered to be unfinished.

 - Construction of a new porter’s building next to the main gate of the school.

 - Rehabilitation, infra-structural and anti-seismic intervention.
 Improvements in the area of heating/air-conditioning, acoustics and accesses, such as vertical communications (with the installation of a lift in the west atrium).Emphasising the central nature of the Atrium and from there establishing links with all the programmatic areas.